SulaimanConain/Raspberry-PI-Surveillance-car-using-Bluetooth-Controller/README.md

 # Raspberry-PI-Surveillance-car-using-Bluetooth-Controller
-Raspberry PI Surveillance car using VR Bluetooth Controller After looking into lot of projects on internet I came up with an idea of controlling Home appliances using Bluetooth Controller.
+Raspberry PI Surveillance car using VR Bluetooth Controller After looking into lot of projects on internet I came up with an idea of controlling CAR using Bluetooth Controller.

 So basically this project has 2 main parts: